-In CORE 102, you were asked both to perform a Speech Analysis of another’s speech and to prepare and deliver an Informative Speech.
+In CORE 102, you completed the Approaches to Oral Argument assignment and delivered an Informative Speech.
 Now in CORE 201 you will continue developing your oral communication skills by preparing and delivering a Persuasive Speech.
 In the course of this latest project, you will:

 - construct a discussion that positions a variety of sources according to the sources’ viewpoints on a particular topic;

 - use language that enhances the message of the presentation;